 But over its history, the Social Security Administration (SSA) has added numerous special services to help customers (that's you and me) deal with pressing medical, familial and financial issues.
 Here are some of the lesser-known things Social Security can do for you.

 1. Expedited disability claims

 Waits like that can be especially hard for people with severe or worsening illnesses.
-That's why SSA established the Compassionate Allowances program, a list of 242 serious medical conditions that by definition meet Social Security's standard for disability.
+That's why the SSA established the Compassionate Allowances program, a list of more than 250 serious medical conditions that by definition meet Social Security's standard for disability.
 Applications for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) involving those conditions are automatically flagged for fast-tracking and can be approved in a matter of days.